 Using typical strong-arm mafia tactics, the Triads tried to get these stars to act in movies they were producing.
 Threats were uttered, businesses were vandalized or burnt down, industry people were beaten, kidnapped, sometimes even tortured or murdered.
 It was a whole new way of doing business in a world already known for its harsh manners.

-At that time, Chan was under contract with the golden harvest production company, as a result of his refusal to cooperate with the Wah Ching, the company’s office in San Francisco was shot up.
+At that time, Chan was under contract with the Golden Harvest production company, as a result of his refusal to cooperate with the Wah Ching, the company’s office in San Francisco was shot up by gunmen.
 Chan was also rumored to have been ordered to pay $4 million for damages and loss of face to the Wah Ching.
 According to Booth it is unclear whether this payment was ever made.

 With the recent extortion attempt by members of the Sun Yee On it is interesting to take a look at the leadership of this Triad group, since it’s there where we can see the strong links between the criminal underworld and the film industry.

-The brothers Heung are an interesting bunch.
+Take the brothers Heung for instance.
+They are an interesting bunch.
 Heung Wah-yim led the Sun Yee On for decades before being sentenced to over seven years in prison in 1988.
 He would only serve two years though and went on to control the Triad after his release.
 By then, Heung’s two brothers Charles and Jimmy were heavily involved in the bustling Hong Kong film industry with their production studio Win's Entertainment Ltd. Together with the aforementioned Golden Harvest these two were the most successful production companies in Hong Kong.

 In 1992, Jimmy left the movie business, allegedly to become a leader of the Sun Yee On, while Charles founded the China Star Entertainment Group.
 The company produced films starring Jet Li, Andy Lau, Sammi Cheng, and Simon Yam.